-- During a student's time at Bishop's, there will be opportunities to enjoy international travel and experience the languages they are learning in real-life situations. - Ongoing coaching and support for KS4 students to prepare them for GCSE success, with additional online resources. - Cultural awareness enrichment events. - Opportunities to be involved in outreach events to our local primary schools. - Spelling Bee - Language Ambassadors scheme, where students take on leadership roles and help to organise some of our outreach events, competitions and cultural events.
+- During a student's time at Bishop's, there will be opportunities to enjoy international travel and experience the languages they are learning in real-life situations. - Ongoing coaching and support for KS4 students to prepare them for GCSE success, with additional online resources. - Cultural awareness enrichment events. - Opportunities to be involved in outreach events to our local primary schools. - Language Ambassadors scheme, where students take on leadership roles and help to organise some of our outreach events, competitions and cultural events.

-- Consistently successful GCSE results across the different languages. - We have traditionally had students going on to study Languages at 'A' level and in Higher Education. - Involvement in the training of ITT students.
+- Consistently successful GCSE results across the different languages. - We have traditionally had students going on to study Languages at 'A' level and in Higher Education.